Council of Governors

 Marie Gabriel CBE, Trust Chair

-The HSJ included me in its inaugural ‘Inspirational Women’ list.
-I was made a CBE for services to the NHS in the Queen’s birthday honours in 2017.
+The Health Service Journal (HSJ) included me in its inaugural ‘Inspirational Women’ list and in its 2020 list of the 80 most influential people in the NHS.
+I was made a CBE for services to the NHS in the Queen’s birthday honours in 2018.

-I lead the NHS Race and Health Observatory (RHO).
-This identifies and tackles the health challenges facing people from black, Asian and minority ethnic (BME) backgrounds.
+I chair the NHS Race and Health Observatory (RHO).
+This identifies and tackles the health challenges facing people from black and minority ethnic (BME) backgrounds.
 I also hold several strategic NHS roles.
 These include:

-Board Member of the NHS People Plan Advisory Group
+- Member of the National Equality Advisory Group

 Peter Beazley – University of East Anglia